 I’d passed by the tiles on the outside of San Pedro’s church dozens of times before a Spanish friend said, “Can you find the bird in this scene of Purgatory?
 The artist always used to put one in.
 If you find it, they say you’ll be married within the year.”
 This feature wasn’t particularly useful to me, as I’d been married for nearly two decades at the time, but I stopped and took a closer look.

 The thing that struck me most forcibly was the expressions on the faces of the naked people, who appeared to be, at most, mildly peeved about suffering the hideous torments of Purgatory, which according to traditional Church doctrine was where you went after death to atone for sins in hopes of gaining heaven.

 Found the bird yet?
 No?
 Click here.

 If you didn’t find the bird on your own, not to worry.
 There’s another church where you can hedge your bets about matrimony: the magnificent old Santa Ana across the river in the Triana district.
-A tomb built into the wall is said to be the final resting place of an African shoemaker.
+A tomb built into the wall is said to be the final resting place of a Puerto Rican prince.
 For reasons that have been lost in the dim mists of antiquity, it’s believed that if you touch this tomb with the toe of your shoe, you’ll be married within the year.
 Needless to say the wall has been battered to bits by centuries of hopefuls.
 Eventually the priests got tired of replacing the tile and put up an iron railing — but positioned it just close enough that if you really stretch, your shoe can connect solidly with the side of the tomb.

 Three Miraculously Preserved Dead Bodies